SutonToch/Klick/README.md

 # Klick
-A short cursor-adventure in your browser
+A short cursor-game to test your concentration and precise clicking

 ## Future
 TODO (Everything I didn't manage to do for my time constraints, but plan to do in the future)